nodejs/node/BUILDING.md

 On Windows:

 Tips: follow <https://github.com/ccache/ccache/wiki/MS-Visual-Studio>, and you should notice that obj file will be bigger the normal one.

-First, install ccache, assume ccache install to c:\ccache， copy c:\ccache\ccache.exe to c:\ccache\cl.exe
+First, install ccache, assume ccache install to c:\ccache, copy c:\ccache\ccache.exe to c:\ccache\cl.exe

 ```powershell
 set TrackFileAccess=false